Residence Conduct Approach

 - Emphasize the rights and responsibilities of residents in promoting a safe, healthy, and inclusive environment for all members of their community.

-Information about the Residence Conduct Process
+Residence Conduct Process

 Orientation Week Assignment (Alcohol-Free O-Week)